Skip to main content

 Cherub Garden Statues UK: Styles, Placement and Best Picks

-- Cherub statues come in four main styles: sleeping, praying, playing and memorial - each suits different garden settings
+• Cherub statues come in four main styles: sleeping, praying, playing and memorial.
+Each suits a different garden setting.

-- Reconstituted stone cherubs weigh 8-35kg and develop a natural patina within 6-12 months outdoors
+• Reconstituted stone cherubs weigh 8-35kg and gather a natural patina within 6-12 months outdoors.

-- UK prices range from £99 for a pedestal to £559 for a full-size twin cherub statue
+• UK prices run from £99 for a pedestal to £559 for a full-size twin cherub statue.

-- Position cherubs at eye level on plinths near roses, lavender or cottage borders for the strongest visual impact
+• Position cherubs at eye level on a plinth, near roses, lavender or cottage borders, for the strongest visual impact.

-- Memorial cherubs are the UK's most popular choice for remembrance gardens and dedications
+• Memorial cherubs are the UK's most popular use for these figures, especially in remembrance gardens and dedications.

-Cherub garden statues are among the most enduring figures in British garden design, with roots in Italian Renaissance sculpture dating to the 15th century.
-UK gardeners spend an estimated £99 to £559 on stone cherub ornaments, with sleeping and praying poses outselling all other styles by a 3:1 margin.
-Reconstituted stone remains the preferred material for outdoor cherubs because it withstands freeze-thaw cycles down to -20°C without cracking.
+Cherub garden statues have been part of British garden design for centuries, with roots in Italian Renaissance sculpture from the 15th century.
+UK gardeners typically spend £99 to £559 on a stone cherub.
+Sleeping and praying poses outsell other styles roughly three to one.
+Reconstituted stone is the standard material because it handles freeze-thaw cycles to -20°C without cracking.

 By Matt | Garden Ornaments Specialist

-I've been selling and positioning cherub statues for over eight years.
+I have been selling and positioning cherub statues for over eight years.
 The most common mistake I see is placing them too low.
 A cherub on the ground gets lost behind planting within a season.
-Put it on a pedestal at waist height near a rose bed and it becomes the focal point of the entire border.
-Our Kissing Cherub outsells every other style because it works in formal and cottage gardens alike.
+Put it on a pedestal at waist height near a rose bed and it anchors the whole border.
+The Kissing Cherub outsells every other style for us because it works in formal and cottage gardens alike.

 Shop our Stone Garden Statues collection →